runnfla/RunFormula/README.md

 Copyright (C) 2026 Alexander Torubarov\
 Licensed under the MIT License.\
-See `LICENSE` file in the project root or a copy available at https://opensource.org for full license information.
+See the `LICENSE` file in the project root or a copy available at [opensource.org](https://opensource.org) for full license information.